justvanrossum/jundo/README.md

 The undo manager collects change deltas (and their inverses), and can apply them to the original model object when undo or redo is requested.

-The UndoManager class keeps a root object.
-Client code wishing to modify the object uses a proxy object that the UndoManager provides:
+The model object is passed to the undo manager with the `undoManager.setModel(model)`, which returns a proxy for the model.
+Client code must use the proxy object instead of the model to modify the model.
+Here is an
+example:

     >>> model = [1, 2, 3, {"a": 123}]
     >>> um = UndoManager()